aladdine/luna/FFI Impl Notes.md

   + `Std.FFI.C.Memory`
   + Wraps the C-level memory allocation and deallocation functions in Luna so you can use memory properly.
-  + Also wraps things like `sizeof` to ensure that memory can be allocated in a correct fashion.
+  + This should provide a `sizeOf` function that is a wrapper for `T.byteSize` for all types in `C.Value`.
   + Utilities for casting values from memory back into Luna values.
   + Utilities for manual pinning of values in memory.
 This is important for enforcing correct semantics depending on the responsibility for allocation and deallocation of values.
+This should move between GHC's pinned and unpinned heaps, but ideally it is allocated in the right place from the start.
-  + Padding attributes for specifying alignment manually.
+  + Padding attributes for specifying alignment of struct attributes.
+This must allow users to query alignment, but also force certain alignments.
 - Automatic conversion of Luna types to raw structs:
   + As struct layout is common (though technically implementation defined), we can automatically marshal a Luna class into a value struct.